dklight/dotfiles/README.md

 TODO
 ----
- * Add autoenv as submodule
+ * DONE: Add autoenv as submodule
  * DONE: Add dircolors
  * Check for previous existence of the files
  * Start using https://github.com/dongweiming/dotfiles bootstrap.sh
- * Install autoenv
- * Start using git submodules
+ * PROCESS: Start using git submodules
  * Check for Debian/RedHat
  * Check for root for sudo calling
  * Check if xset is present